phaustin/addon_containers/Readme.md

 This repository contains the source code and [traefik proxy](https://traefik.io/traefik/) configuration files to run a collection of [plotly](https://github.com/plotly/dash) dashboards on a [digital ocean](https://www.digitalocean.com/) host.
 Each dashboard is an individual docker container, built using this [docker-compose.yml](./docker-compose.yml) file

 ## Climate science & oceanography:

-* **[ocgy-dataviewer](https://dashboard.eoastest.xyz/ocgy)**: observe and compare trace element and physical properties in the water column at selected locations in the Southern Ocean, the Atlantic and the North Pacific.
-Github repository is the "ocgy-dataviewer" folder [here](https://github.com/phaustin/addon_containers).
+* **[ocgy-dataviewer](https://dashboard.eoastest.xyz/ocgy)**: observe and compare trace element and physical properties in the water column at selected locations in the Southern Ocean, the Atlantic and the North Pacific. [ocgy-dataviewer source](./ocgy_dataviewr).
 Initially used as an assignment in [EOSC 372](https://www.eoas.ubc.ca/academics/courses/eosc372) in the Fall term, 2021.

 * **[Global temperature](https://dashboard.eoastest.xyz/globaltemps)**: Contributions of several natural and anthropogenic factors to the global temperature anomaly are plotted for 1880-2005, with short explanations.
-Sketch interactivity is included.
-Github repository is the "globaltemp-factors" folder [here](https://github.com/phaustin/addon_containers).
+Sketch interactivity is included. [global-temps source](./global_temps).
 Initially used in [EOSC 112](https://www.eoas.ubc.ca/academics/courses/eosc11) and [EOSC 326](https://www.eoas.ubc.ca/academics/courses/eosc326) in the Fall term, 2021.

-* **climate-mind-map**, First draft HTML5 interactivity explored.
-Github [repo](https://github.com/jamiebyer/climate-mind-map).
-Instructors want to do a "paper" activity based on these ideas first.

-* **[Atmospheric CO2](https://dashboard.eoastest.xyz/co2mlo)**: Monthly averages at Mauna Loa and the South Pole, with user-defined straight line model for crude predictions.
-Github repository is the "co2-mlo-spo" folder [here](https://github.com/phaustin/addon_containers).
+* **[Atmospheric CO2](https://dashboard.eoastest.xyz/co2mlo)**: Monthly averages at Mauna Loa and the South Pole, with user-defined straight line model for crude predictions. [co2-mlo source](./co2-mlo-spo).
 Initially used in [ENVR 300](https://www.eoas.ubc.ca/academics/courses/envr300) in Winter term 2021, then updated for Winter term 2022.

-* **climate-maunaloa-jnb**, on github at [repo](https://github.com/fhmjones/envr-maunaloa-jnb), a Jupyter Notebook version of CO2 at Mauna Loa with straightline modelling.
-Uses `ipywidget` library for interactivity instead of `PlotlyDash`.

-* **[climate-ozone](https://climate-ozone.herokuapp.com/)** plots 1 year of hourly ozone measurements at Vancouver Airport and Abbotsford.
-Github repository [here](https://github.com/fhmjones/envr-ozone).

 * **[Daisyworld](https://dashboard.eoastest.xyz/daisy)** displays inhabited area as a function of time when daisyworld parameters are varied.
-Both constant and varying solar flux situations are modeled.
-Github repository is the "daisy" folder [here](https://github.com/phaustin/addon_containers).
+Both constant and varying solar flux situations are modeled.[daisy-world source](./daisy-world).
 Initially used in [EOSC 310](https://www.eoas.ubc.ca/academics/courses/eosc310) in Fall term, 2021.

-* **cmip6** (climate): Explore the CMPI6 climate science data sets ... in progress

 ## Geology and hydrogeology

-* **[Storativity](https://dashboard.eoastest.xyz/store)** compares hydrological storativity of various geologic materials.
-Github repository is the "store" folder [here](https://github.com/phaustin/addon_containers).
-Initially used in [EOSC 325](https://www.eoas.ubc.ca/academics/courses/eosc325) in Fall term, 2021.
+* **[Storativity](https://dashboard.eoastest.xyz/store)** compares hydrological storativity of various geologic materials. [hydro-storativity source](./hydro-storativity) Initially used in [EOSC 325](https://www.eoas.ubc.ca/academics/courses/eosc325) in Fall term, 2021.

 * **[Unconfined-flow](https://dashboard.eoastest.xyz/hydro)** interactive model of linar ("1D") groundwater flow in an unconfined acquifer between two sources, with surface recharge included.
 Github repository is the "hydro" folder [here](https://github.com/phaustin/addon_containers).
 Initially used in [EOSC 325](https://www.eoas.ubc.ca/academics/courses/eosc325) in Fall term, 2021.